Leigh Warnick SC

-Leigh Warnick is an experienced practitioner in the fields of corporate, commercial and resources law.
+Leigh Warnick SC is an experienced practitioner in the fields of corporate, commercial and resources law.

 After gaining experience as an in-house lawyer and company secretary with the Rio Tinto Group, Leigh became a partner in the law firm Mallesons Stephen Jaques (now King & Wood Mallesons).
 He subsequently worked as a partner in the firms Blake Dawson (now Ashurst Australia) and Lavan Legal.
 He has been recognized in the areas of corporate law, corporate governance and mining by Best Lawyers Australia.